On Riemann wave superpositions obtained from the Euler system: Surfaces with Lie group structure

-\section{Acknowledgements}
+Let a Lie algebra of vector fields $\{w_1,w_2,\gamma_0\}$ corresponding to the Euler system (\ref{euler}), which has the form Let $\Phi$ be a simply connected Lie group corresponding to the algebra $\{w_1,w_2,\gamma_0\}$.
+Then the Lie group $\Phi$ is locally given by a parallel transport of the surfaces spanned by $\{w_1,w_2\}$ and by the flow of the vector field $\gamma_0$ in the unique torsion-free affine connection where the one-parameter subgroups of $\Phi$ are geodesics. \end{tw}

+\subsection{Acknowledgements}

 AMG has been supported by a research grant from NSERC of Canada.
-Both authors thank the Laboratoire de Physique Math\'ematique, Centre de Recherches Math\'ematiques, Universit\'e for its financial support.
+Both authors thank the Laboratoire de Physique Math\'ematique, Centre de Recherches Math\'ematiques, Universit\'e de Montr\'eal for its financial support.